-This kit is a fantastic quality premium set which is made with the highest quality glass to ensure durability and longevity.
+This kit is a fantastic quality premium set that is made with the highest quality glass to ensure durability and longevity.

-This unique aquarium is frameless and seamless, and that combined with the shaped of the glass means that you can view the fish completely unobstructed, including from the top.
+This unique aquarium is frameless and seamless, and that combined with the shape of the glass means that you can view the fish completely unobstructed, including from the top.

 This aquarium measures 12.5 x 11.5 x 17.75 inches and is perfect for a large variety of fish.

-- Beautiful aquarium with simple yet sleek design.
+- Beautiful aquarium with a simple yet sleek design.

-- Comes with a mat to minimize stress on uneven surfaces.
+- It comes with a mat to minimize stress on uneven surfaces.

-- Great quality filter with two customisable chambers.
+- Great quality filter with two customizable chambers.

 - The lamp adds another 4 inches to the height.